Impact Investing for African children and their nutrition.

 Nutrition-sensitive investing approach

-Nutrition Impact Investing Framework (NIIF)
+Nutrition Impact Investing Principles (NIIP)

 Nutrition Finance Business Monitoring (NFBM)

-In the final phase of this project, after a consensus has been achieved on the NIIF and reporting metrics, ATNi will launch the Nutrition Finance Business Monitoring (NFBM) tool, which will help to create an investment pipeline.
+In the final phase of this project, after a consensus has been achieved on the NIIP and reporting metrics, ATNi will launch the Nutrition Finance Business Monitoring (NFBM) tool, which will help to create an investment pipeline.

 Timeline